WHY • You want to communicate something in a way that will engage your audience and be remembered.

 My passion is to create images that are both “good to see” and “good to think”: to translate great ideas into visuals that are aesthetic and meaningful.

-Topics of special interest include: science and technology, the relation between man and machine, privacy, protest, and work in the age of automation.
+Topics of special interest include: computer science and technology, architecture and urban planning, protest movements, and work in the age of automation.

 I work with a mix of digital and traditional media, using a Wacom tablet and sometimes integrating textures made with ink.